Mina Hadjian: Radio career

-Hadjian made her television debut on Monday 16 April 2007 with the show Unseen: Mina (Usett: Mina).
-The program got the lowest possible rating of 1 by newspaper VG, and the online edition VG.nett wrote 17 April 2007 that Mina would "tattoo the 1-rating on her backside," in an attempt to copy Ari Behn s alleged tattoo of 6-rating (the best) on his shoulder.
-She hosted the controversial Radio show called "Mina" on NRK P3 until 2007 when she was sacked following a string of controversies.
-During the autumn of 2008 she launched her new website-based venture, in which she would act as both radio-host and blogger.
+Hadjian made her television debut on Monday, 16 April 2007 with the show Unseen: Mina (Usett: Mina).
+The program received the lowest possible rating of 1 by newspaper VG, and the online edition VG.nett wrote on 17 April 2007 that Mina would "tattoo the 1-rating on her backside," in an attempt to copy Ari Behn's alleged tattoo of 6-rating (the best) on his shoulder.
+She hosted the controversial radio show Mina on NRK P3 until 2007 when she was forced out following a string of controversies.
+During the autumn of 2008, Hadjian launched her new website-based venture, in which she would act as both a radio-host and blogger.
 It consisted of weekly broadcasts where she interviewed celebrities.
 Hadjian was also a host on the television talk show Studio 5, which aired on the channel FEM from 2008 to 2010.

 Controversies

 In November 2006, a commercial was made for her show on NRK in which she stated, "Hi, this is Veronica Orderud, and I listen to Mina every day.
 If you do not do the same, I will kill you."
 Orderud was convicted of a notorious triple-murder in 2000, and the ad was considered to be vulgar and tasteless.

-In March 2007, she interviewed designer and artist Marianne Aulie live, and during the broadcast Aulie named two high-profile celebrities as alleged sex-offenders.
-The interview with Aulie left Hadjian so moved that she shed tears during the broadcast.
-The reaction to the interview was immediate, Jahn Otto Johansen at the NRK and other celebrities responded negatively and Johansen said, "She's destroying NRK."
+In March 2007, she interviewed artist and painter Marianne Aulie for a broadcast at NRK P3 during which Aulie accused artist Morten Abel and director Marius Holst of attempting to drug and rape her during a party in the mid 1990s.
+The interview left Hadjian emotional and moved to tears during the broadcast.
+Aulie and Hadjian were later criticized for the broadcast, while Abel and Holst denied the allegation through their lawyers.
+NRK journalist Jahn Otto Johansen and other celebrities responded negatively, with Johansen stating "She's destroying NRK."
 NRK P3 producer Tone Donald defended Hadjian and stated that "She runs with real-time radio, where she explains how she feels, like today.
 I wish that Mina can continue to express her feelings."

-On 17 October 2007 it became clear that she had been sacked by the NRK P3.
-The background for this was that during the airing of her talk-show "Mina" the staff experienced technical difficulties.
-Hadjian responded by profanely scolding her staff and her producers live on air.
-The network subsequently cancelled all her remaining shows, and filled the air-time with a "Night-temp".
-Shortly after the network announced publicly that her contract had been terminated.
+On 17 October 2007, it was announced that she had been removed by NRK P3.
+The background for her removal was an incident that took place during the airing of her talk-show Mina where the staff experienced technical difficulties.
+Hadjian responded by profanely scolding her staff and producers live on-air.
+The network subsequently cancelled all of her remaining shows, and filled the air-time with a "Night-temp".
+Shortly after, the network publicly announced that her contract had been terminated.